nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 In this example, the developer must have configured the `list-of-procedures-provider` page provider initially in Nuxeo Studio.
 Then the "record" object inside the "context" map is used to get access to the properties of the current salesforce object, while the page providers parameters are under the "params" map.

 {{#> callout type='note' }}
 The page provider must have an `ecm:fulltext` parameter.
-This is required for the full text search input field to be operational.
+This is required for the full-text search input field to be operational.
 {{/callout}}

 ##### User Object in the Context